 Using data management technology that facilitates democratization (both of data and of use cases) allows manufacturers to harness the collective knowledge and expertise of all their personnel, instead of narrowing it to only technical teams.
 The right tools equip process experts across the organization with access to both usable data and the means to use that data, all without writing code.

-Here at Braincube, we believe those tools are Digital Twins (for creating clean, usable data), a Smart IIoT Platform (to distribute data equally to all users), and self-service applications (to make using data something everyone can do).
+Here at Braincube, we believe those tools are Digital Twins (for creating clean, usable data), an IIoT Platform (to distribute data equally to all users), and self-service applications (to make using data something everyone can do).